 As the tech scene in Poland has matured, healing it’s become harder and harder to curate content that is appropriate for everyone.
 Six years ago we could ask Pawe?
 Brodzi?ski to introduce people to Kanban and everyone would find it interesting.
 This year we’ll have attendees who have been using Kanban for five years as well as people who still haven’t heard of it.
 Having three tracks makes it far more likely that everyone will find something to interest or inspire them.

 Our interests are expanding

 The scope of relevant content has grown.
 Six years ago we all wanted to “do agile better” and so the talk was all about processes and tools.
 Then the conversation started including various aspects of craftsmanship.
-Then we become aware of how important people were to the process and included content on collaboration, teamwork, leadership, and culture.
+Then we become aware of how important people were to the process and included content on collaboration, implant teamwork, leadership, and culture.
 This year, I’m broadening the content even more.
 One track just can’t contain so much depth and breadth.

 We’re still mostly getting it wrong

 Finally, after a decade of creating great web applications that mostly fail, I’ve become very aware that there’s more to software than craftsmanship and execution.
 It doesn’t matter how clean your code is or how efficient your process is if no one wants what you’re making.
 Most software is still driven by the vision of a founder or by the machinations of marketing, and only after it’s launched do we learn if the vision was reality or fantasy.
 There are techniques that can be learned that reduce the risk of building the wrong thing.